YottaDB/YDBDoc/GTMAdminOps/dbmgmt.rst

 * To ensure that MUPIP EXTRACT reflects a consistent application state, suspend the database updates to all regions involved in the extract, typically with the FREEZE qualifier, or backup the database with the ONLINE qualifier and extract files from the backup.

-* EXTRACT places its output in the file defined by the file- name.
+* EXTRACT places its output in the file defined by the file-name.
 EXTRACT may output to a UNIX file on any device that supports such files, including magnetic tapes.

-* In UTF-8 mode, MUPIP EXTRACT write sequential output file in the UTF-8 character encoding.
-Ensure that MUPIP EXTRACT commands and corresponding MUPIP LOAD commands execute with the same setting for the environment variable gtm_chset.
+* In UTF-8 mode, MUPIP EXTRACT writes a sequential output file in the UTF-8 character encoding.
+Ensure that the MUPIP EXTRACT commands and corresponding MUPIP LOAD commands execute with the same setting for the environment variable gtm_chset.

 * The GO format is not supported for UTF-8 mode.
-Use BINARY or ZWR formats with UTF-8 mode.
+Use BINARY or ZWR formats in UTF-8 mode.

-For information on extracting globals with the %GO utility, refer to "M Utility Routines" chapter of the Programmer's Guide.
+For information on extracting globals with the %GO utility, refer to the `"Utility Routines" chapter of the Programmer's Guide <https://docs.yottadb.com/ProgrammersGuide/utility.html>`_.
 MUPIP EXTRACT is typically faster, but %GO can be customized.

 The following sections describe the qualifiers of MUPIP EXTRACT command.